-The military is one of the only jurisdictions in the country that has the ability to criminally prosecute drug cases based only on a urinalysis test.
+The military is one of the only jurisdictions in the country that has the ability to criminally prosecute drug cases based only on a urinalysis test or a failed drug test.

 More often than not, drug cases are disposed of through administrative processing for separation.
 If you are facing an administrative separation board, the experience of defense counsel can be critical.
 In an administrative separation case, the resources for expert assistance from a toxicologist or chemist is often not available.
 The defense counsel must properly cross-examine a government toxicologist.
 The lawyer must also often assume the role of educating members of an administrative separation board on the science involving drug tests.